-Miss Snowflake: Of course, I have no money for food, rent or cannabis, but that’s what my EBT card is for.
-I love socialism.
+Miss Snowflake: Of course, I’m left with no money for food, rent, or cannabis, but that’s what my EBT card is for.
+I just love socialism.

 Regis (to the audience): Oh, by the way… if anyone parked in the studio lot, all gas-powered vehicles were impounded by the Green Police.

 Miss Snowflake: My mommy’s car got towed?

 Regis: Well, actually… seized.
 All owners were issued a Zero Emissions fine… probably more than what you won here tonight.

 Regis: That’s all the time we have for tonight.
 Join us next week for: Who Wants to Be a Millionaire?
 Pink Pussy Hat Edition.

 Well, you drop to zero – what a shame.
 But before you go, we have a lovely Civil War statue outside for you to topple.

 Are You Smarter than a Fifth Grader?

 Aw’right then.
 Let’s look at the board.
 For half a million dollars, the correct answer is….